All Episodes

 Yeah, it's true.

-She's got that incredible body and this monster serve, and she can do things that others can't do.
+She's got that incredible body and this monster serve and she can do things that others can't do.

 Well, nobody else in America is able to pull it off.

-She's still around and she's still standing, and I think she's a pretty good representative of the United States.
+She's still around and she's still standing and I think she's a pretty good representative of the United States.

 I think she takes too much heat.

-The men, people in this country still follow because you've got the three great superstars, Federer, Jokovic, and Nadal.
+In a sport where the Americans are just nowhere, the men people in this country still follow because you've got the three great superstars, Federer, Jokovic, and Nadal.

 Few people will throw out Andy Roddick, who I think is probably past his prime.